What to Do in Portland| 36 Hours| The New York Times

 Fellowship: Pulmonary/Critical Care Medicine at University of Iowa, Iowa City, IA

 Fellowship: Sleep Medicine at Oregon Health & Science University/Portland VAMC, Portland OR

 Pub Med Page: mastronarde J - Search Results - PubMed (nih.gov)

 Why Sleep?
 I chose sleep because it is an uncharted fascinating field of medicine!
 I was struck the very first time I heard “we spend a third of our lives asleep and we don’t understand why we sleep”.
 There is still so much to learn about sleep medicine and the more we know the more we are finding how it much it impacts people’s lives.
 As a critical care physician, I saw first-hand how important sleep is for people with critical illness and in my pulmonary medicine practice we treat sleep disordered breathing every day.
 So essentially, I find sleep medicine a fascinating field which impacts society in ways we continue to discover.

 My favorite thing about Portland: The vast array of parks and outdoor spaces.
 You can hike in the Gorge, on Mt Hood, at the Coast or just in one of the many city parks and have a great experience.

-Sarah McConville, MD
+Sarah McConville, MD (she/her)

 Why Sleep?
 I chose sleep medicine because I noted that it had far too few sleep doctors to address the highly prevalent sleep disorders.
 Treatment of these disorders can be life-changing to many patients.